rnewson/couchdb-lucene/README.md

 ### The search results array

-The search results arrays consists of zero, one or more objects with the following fields;
+The search results arrays consists of zero, one or more objects with the following fields:

 ***doc***
   The original document from couch, if requested with include_docs=true